-The gratuity amounts to 4 and $1/3^{rd}$ of pensionable pay for each year and fraction of service.
-In addition, if the non-officer has over 2 years service, an extra sum amounting to 3/80ths of pensionable pay (x 52) for each year and fraction of service is payable.
+The gratuity amounts to $1/12^{th}$ of pensionable remuneration for each year and fraction of service.
+In addition, if you have over 2 years' service, an extra sum amounting to 3/80ths of pensionable remuneration for each year and fraction of service is payable.